r3c/creep/README.md

 -----------

 First go to the directory you want to deploy, e.g. the `src` folder of some project.
-It can be inside a Git repository or just a regular folder, Creep will select a suitable default configuration either way.
+It can be inside a Git repository or just be a regular folder, Creep will select a suitable default configuration either way.
 Create a new `.creep.env` file inside this directory with following JSON content:

+    $ cd path/to/your/project
+    $ cat > .creep.env << EOF
 	{
 		"default": {
 			"connection": "file:////tmp/creep-quickstart"
 		}
 	}
+    EOF

-Mind the quadruple slash in `file:////tmp/creep-quickstart` string.
+Mind the quadruple slash in `file:////tmp/creep-quickstart` value.
 Once file is saved, create the directory and execute creep with no parameter:

 	$ mkdir /tmp/creep-quickstart
 	$ creep

 Creep will tell you about deploying this project for the first time and ask you to confirm.
-Enter `Y` to continue.
+Answer `y` to continue.
 It will display the full list of files in your project (by scanning file system or Git history) then ask you again to confirm.
-Enter `Y` and Creep will deploy your project to directory `/tmp/creep-quickstart`.
+Enter `y` and Creep will deploy your project to directory `/tmp/creep-quickstart`.

 Now if you try to execute creep again you'll see a message saying no action is required.
 Deployment location now contains an up-to-date version of your project and Creep saved this information.
-Try to change some file (and `git commit` them if you were using Git) then execute the command again.
+Try to change some files (and `git commit` them if you were using Git) then execute the command again.
 This time Creep will send only the file you changed rather than the full project.

 This basic example shows how to incrementally deploy a project to some local directory.
-Next sections will show how to deploy to remote locations (FTP or SSH) and register several locations.
+Next sections will show how to deploy to remote locations (FTP or SSH) and register several deployment configurations.

 Environment file
 ----------------